TechnoPagan87109/CommunityTBNL/README.md

 In this context, Post-Scarcity refers to a society in which autonomous labor efficiently gathers the necessary resources and energy to produce everything required without significant cost implications.

-Near Post-Scarcity Emulation
+An Emulation of Post-Scarcity

-At present, it is not feasible for a self-funded, small community to afford the complete infrastructure required for full Post-Scarcity.
-Therefore, our approach focuses on an emulation of Post-Scarcity, which I refer to as near Post-Scarcity.
+At present, it is not feasible for a self-funded, small community to afford the infrastructure required for full Post-Scarcity.
+Therefore, our approach focuses on an emulation of Post-Scarcity, which we can call near Post-Scarcity.

 Collaborative Learning and Labor